Oelin/Anima/readme.md

 # anima

-A little sripting language that's easy to to read, write and learn.
+A little scripting language that's easy to to read, write and learn.

 ```ruby
 def count(to)